 “I play with it.
 And I win with it.”

-In this unforgettable 1974 Pepsi commercial, soccer legend Pelé captivates audiences with his exceptional athletic prowess, pausing only to savor a refreshing Pepsi.
-As the iconic “Join the Pepsi Generation” jingle plays in the background, we feel Pelé’s exuberance, and we’re inspired to embrace our own individuality and freedom.
-All while sipping on a cool and refreshing Pepsi, of course.
+In this unforgettable 1974 Pepsi commercial, soccer legend Pelé shows off his amazing athletic skills, pausing only to savor a refreshing Pepsi.
+As the “Join the Pepsi Generation” jingle soars in the background, we feel inspired by Pelé to embrace our own freedom—all while sipping on a cool and refreshing Pepsi, of course.

 Pelé’s impressive soccer skills are on full display in the commercial, and we’re all encouraged to believe that we, too, can be just like Pelé – if we buy Pepsi, that is.